JaxPlays-Inc/jaxplays.org/content/news/2025-03-13-WJCT-Films-The-Motive-and-the-Clue.md

 ---
-title: WJCT debuts screening of National Theatre’s acclaimed hit 'The Motive and the Cue'
+title: WJCT to Screen National Theatre's Acclaimed Hit 'The Motive and the Cue'
 date: 2025-03-13T14:48:36-04:00
 featured_image: /media/photos/film_at_wjct_studios-the_motive_and_the_cue-event_image_960x480-1.webp
 featured_image_attr: